Curtsey Squat

 Instructions

-• Stand with your feet hip-width apart and arms at your sides or extended in front of you for balance.
+• Stand tall with your feet under your hips and your hands held in front of your chest or at your sides for balance.

 Tips & Tricks